Sinking into the Hara

 Use the power you already have.
 "Strive on!
 Strive on!
 Sentient beings must save themselves!
 No Buddhas can do it for you!" -- Huang Po.

 Japanese Zen teachers emphasize "Hara breathing" for the purpose of clearing the mind and gaining sudden insight.
 Japanese martial arts teachers use the Hara to attain a natural state that is spontaneous and free of "egotistic self consciousness."
-In Taoist meditation, Hara is connected to the forehead via breathing and the result is the "circulation of the Light," leading to the Golden Flower.
+In Taoist meditation, Hara is connected to the forehead via breathing and the result is the "circulation of the Light," leading to the blossoming of the Golden Flower.
 (More about The Secret of the Golden Flower toward the end of this little book.)

 Use this book with direct sincerity and you'll attain freedom.